Generally, people are grouped into two categories – those with a fixed mindset and those with a growth mindset.

 But the person with a growth mindset focus on the process — where did I go wrong?
 How can I learn from a setback and improve in the future?

-Next time you’re faced with a challenge, instead of focusing on the outcome, try to move to the growth region by focusing on ways you can improve.
+Next time you’re faced with a challenge, instead of focusing on the outcome, try to move to the growth region by focusing on ways you can learn and improve.

 Do you have a growth mindset?

 The perspectives of our community matter in media!
 It’s about our voice, and taking control of our narratives.
 Please join and support us!